-Chances are if you’re traveling around BC this summer, you’re likely to be on a ferry once or twice.
-No matter if you’re going from Vancouver to Vancouver Island, between the Southern Gulf Islands, along the Sunshine Coast coast or even up to Haida Gwaii, ferries offer a unique experience for pelagic birding.Â
+If you’re travelling around BC’s west coast this summer, chances are you’ll find yourself aboard a ferry once or twice.
+Whether you’re sailing from Vancouver to Vancouver Island, island-hopping through the Southern Gulf Islands, cruising the Sunshine Coast, or venturing up to Haida Gwaii, these ferry routes are prime opportunities for pelagic birding.

 Make the Most of the Open Water